IdahoLabResearch/Faraday/server/README.md

 After running migrations, the Postgres database has a schema ready to accept data.
 For more information about the built-in utility for loading data, read about the [loaddata command](https://docs.djangoproject.com/en/5.2/ref/django-admin/#django-admin-loaddata).

+For information about creating new fixtures to upload new data, visit the `README.md` in `./timeseries/fixtures`

 ##### Timeseries

 To load timeseries data, run the following commands: